AgnesCorpuz/gc-rapid-response-virtual-agent-blueprint/blueprint/index.md

   In response to the COVID-19 outbreak, this template enables government agencies and healthcare organizations to provide up-to-date information to the public, and ensure businesses can provide critical company-specific info related to COVID-19 to their customers.
 This offer includes the initial template you need to COVID-19 Google Virtual Agent immediately.
 ---

+In response to the COVID-19 outbreak, this template enables government agencies and healthcare organizations to provide up-to-date information to the public, and ensure businesses can provide critical company-specific info related to COVID-19 to their customers.
+This offer includes the initial template you need to COVID-19 Google Virtual Agent immediately.

 ## Preinstallation Steps
 1. Verify you have a Goolge Dialogflow account.
    - Navigate [here](https://dialogflow.com/) to setup a new account.